dieselfox1/fincommerce/docs/features/high-performance-order-storage/enable-hpos.md

 # How to enable High Performance Order Storage

 From FinCommerce 8.2, released on October 2023, HPOS is enabled by default for new installations.
-Existing stores can switch to the "High-Performance Order Storage" from "WordPress Posts Storage" by following the below steps.
+Existing stores can switch to the "High-Performance Order Storage" from "finpress Posts Storage" by following the below steps.

 To activate High-Performance Order Storage, existing stores will firs   t need to get both the posts and orders table in sync, which can be done by turning on the setting "**Enable compatibility mode (synchronizes orders to the posts table)**".